An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Interface conditions

-For Part 2 of the theorem, the expansion of~$u$ in each corner~$S$ is given directly by Theorem~\ref{thm:Nicaise} with the eigenfunctions given in Lemma~\ref{lem:corners}.
-The global form of~$u$ in~\eqref{eq:expandu} can then be found using the argument in Corollary~\ref{rem:cornerstodomain}.
+For the second part of the theorem, we note that~$\zeta_S$ is flat near $S$ and zero in a neighborhood every other vertex.
+The expansion of~$\zeta_Su$ given by \eqref{eq:local_corner} therefore gives the expansion of~$u$ near~$S$.
+The global form of~$u$ in~\eqref{eq:expandu} can then be found using the argument in Corollary~\ref{cor:cornerstodomain} with~$\{\zeta_S\}$ as the partition of unity.

-We now go back and verify that we may apply Theorem \ref{thm:Nicaise} to this equation.
-It is not hard to check that that~$v$ also vanishes at~$\partial U_j$ and that~$Lv$ is in~$L^2(U_j)$, since $u$ is in $H^1(\Gamma)$ and $f$ is in $L^2(\Gamma)$.
-Furthermore, due to the piecewise smooth assumptions on~$\Gamma$, the pull-back~$L$ is an elliptic operator with smooth coefficients aside from jumps occurring at interfaces, which correspond to edges on~$\Gamma$.

-We must now verify that~$v$ is in the space~$V$ that we introduced in Theorem~\ref{thm:Nicaise} and that was defined in \cite{Nicaise1994}.
-Theorem 4.2 of~\cite{Nicaise1994} gives that there exists a unique solution~$\tilde v$ of~$L\tilde v=\tilde f$ in the space~$V$.
-Since both~$v$ and~$\tilde v$ are solutions of the weak form equation

-the Lax-Milgram theorem tells us that~$v=\tilde v$.
-We have thus seen that Theorem \ref{thm:Nicaise} may be applied and so the proof is complete. \end{proof} We finalize our argument by noting that the reverse of the above integration by parts argument gives that solution of the interface form is also a solution of the usual weak form.
-We may therefore re-interpret the first claim in Theorem~\ref{thm:strongLB} as the following theorem, which is the main result of this paper. \begin{theorem} If~$\Gamma$ is a piecewise smooth surface composed of faces~$\Gamma_i$ and~$f$ is a function in~$L^2(\Gamma)$, then the solution~$u$ of the weak form of the Laplace-Beltrami problem~$\LB u=f$ is a solution of the interface form of the Laplace-Beltrami problem \ref{def:interface_form}.
-Further, any solution of that interface form is also a solution of the weak form. \end{theorem}